Chordian/sidfactory2/README.md

   error when starting up linux version.
 (Thanks to Maurizio Dall'Acqua for reporting)
 - Fixed: `linux` [#134](https://github.com/Chordian/sidfactory2/issues/134) SF2 won't
-  compile on Arch Linux (Thanks to jansalleine for reporting amd suggesting the fix)
+  compile on Arch Linux (Thanks to jansalleine for reporting and suggesting the fix)
 - Fixed: [#137](https://github.com/Chordian/sidfactory2/issues/137) Instability
   in filter table when jumping to set command in default driver.